jediela/Weather-app/README.md

 # Weather-app
-Weather app using HTML, CSS &amp; Javascript
+Weather application made using javascript and HTML.